How Fast Can You Drive With A Roof Top Tent?

 Soft Shell Roof Tents

-Soft Shell Roof Tents are generally lighter than hard-shell tents.
+Soft shell roof top tents are generally lighter than hard-shell tents.
 Lighter materials are used in the production of these tents but the durability is still astounding.
 These tents won't normally add up to the weight of the vehicle, thus, providing a lighter feel while driving, and improved fuel efficiency.
 However, these rooftents are usually big and bulky, which can impede in the aerodynamic flow of wind which may produce rattling and slight vibrations when speeding up.
 But hey, the pros of this?
 You can fit your whole family of 4-5 on it.
 Just look at the sample below:

-The Guana Equipment Wanaka 55" Soft Shell Roof Tent is a great example of an enormous outdoor tent.
+The Guana Equipment Wanaka 55" is a great example of an enormous outdoor tent.
 It is the perfect RTT when travelling with the whole family.
 This tent is lightweight but a bit bulky and may produce drag while maintaining your top speed.

 Hard Shell Roof Top Tents

-Hard Shell Roof Top Tents on the other hand is more of the aerodynamic type but producing a heavier weight rating because of the materials used on its hard shell.
+Hard shell roof top tents on the other hand are more of the aerodynamic type but producing a heavier weight rating because of the materials used on its hard shell.
 These types of tents produce a more secured, more hollow frame for your tent, thus getting few pounds in your total weight.
 The hard shell tents also produces a quieter, less vibration and less rattle noise when cruising.

 Speeding Things Up